arnellebalane/wifi-cli/readme.md

 # wifi-cli

-Manage wifi connections from the command line.
-Wraps the builtin `nmcli` command in Linux systems (not sure if available in other platforms, so if you are using a different OS, this tool might not work yet).
-Support for other platforms will be added the future, hopefully.
+Manage wireless network connections from the command line.
+This package is simply a command line wrapper for the [`wifi-control`](wifi-control) package, which performs the actual scanning, connecting, and disconnecting of wireless networks.

 ## Installation